andrewferrier/wrapping.nvim/README.md

 ### Automatic Heuristic Mode

-By default, the plugin will set the hard or soft mode automatically when any type of file loads, using the `BufRead` event in an autocmd.
-You might want to stop this behaviour, or override it so that it's only called for certain types of files (for example, if you work with
+By default, the plugin will set the hard or soft mode automatically when any type of file loads, using the `BufWinEnter` event in an autocmd.
+It uses a variety of heuristics which I won't document in detail here.
+If it detects your file incorrectly, you have two options:

+1. SPECIFY HOW SOFTENER WORKS

+2. Open an issue with an example of the file that's being incorrectly detected.

+You might want to
+stop this behaviour, or override it so that it's only called for certain types of files (for example, if you work with

 TODO

+## Status Lines

+Use `require('wrapping').get_current_mode()`.

 ## Other Extensions